 I am back with the series after a long gap.
-Previous posts in the series and some related ones can be accessed under the category Movies.
+All the posts of the series can be accessed under the tag #watchingsofidlehours

 Beautiful Minds vs Toned up Bodies

 I watched the movie – A Beautiful Mind – on Amazon Prime when ‘Student of the Year – 2’ had just been released.
 Student of the Year 1 &2 have nothing to do with studies.
 The theme is all about chasing girls and settling scores with fellow competitors who are after the same girl.
 Bollywood is hell bent on giving you the impression that a school or a college is a place for doing anything but studies.

 A Beautiful Mind is all about educational institutes being the breeding ground of inquisitive minds.
 The movie is based on the life of mathematics professor and Nobel laureate John Nash.
 It follows his life from his student days through his struggles with his mental illness in later years and his remarkable achievements despite that.
 His contribution to game theory has found a wide range of use in the field of economics.

 Russel Crowe, who portrayed the physical prowess of a ‘gladiator’ in the eponymous movie, shines here in his role as the brilliant but mentally disturbed professor of mathematics.

 As I write this, ‘Super 30’ is getting ready for release.
 Hope, it brings some realism to the portrayal of student life in our deshi movies.

 What would you say when you come across someone who has worked for seventy five years without a break and still looks forward to the next working day with the same enthusiasm as if it is going to be his first working day and feels still he has a long way to go in improving his craft.
 Well, ‘Jiro Dreams of Sushi’ is the story of an award winning Sushi Chef who, at ninety three, has not yet worked out a retirement plan.